3dvconf/3dvconf.github.io/2025/camera-ready-instructions.md

 Deadline: February 10, 2025

-If you correctly follow the steps above, you may upload your paper and supplementary materials to OpenReview, and your camera-ready submission is considered complete.
+If you correctly follow the steps above, you may upload your paper and supplementary materials to OpenReview.

+<h2>5.
+(New) Submit the paper to IEEE</h2>

+Deadline: February 14, 2025

+Please also submit your paper to IEEE via the link you received over email.
+Note that the IEEE copyright form and pdf checker are now included in the IEEE submission portal.
+If there are any questions, please contact the <a href="mailto:3dv25pubchair@googlegroups.com">publication chairs</a>, as well as the IEEE production editor <a href="mailto:jgurrola625@gmail.com">Javier Gurrola</a>.
+Your camera-ready submission is now considered complete.
 Congratulations!